uniqueusername/godot-platformer-template/README.md

 the template includes a base level with a pre-configured tilemap, an animated player character with a customizable movement controller (including platformer quality of life features like movement curve tuning and coyote time), and an in-game control and movement tuner.

+## gameplay

+the player character can be moved with WASD, arrow keys, or a controller. press tab to switch between the level scene and the movement tuner scene (if you add more levels, you may want to remove the code that does this!).

 ## using the movement tuner

 1. load the `movement_tuner` scene and click "run current scene"